Choctawhatchee Bay Fishing: The Complete Guide

 Reading Time: 9 minutes

 Thousands of people come to the Emerald Coast each year.
 Some for the sandy beaches, others for insanely good fishing in Destin.
 Many families head to the Gulf of Mexico to get Snapper, but local experts stay in the brackish waters and discover the richest that Choctawhatchee Bay fishing provides.
-This is the heartland of the Destin bay fishing scene.
+To understand why this is the case, here’s a quick overview of what makes Choctawhatchee Bay special.

 An aerial view of the East Pass near Destin on the Choctawhatchee bay with fishing boats in the foreground and a bridge across the middle of the image